 Coastal wetlands also help us mitigate the natural disaster of the century: climate change.
 Wetlands are notorious for carbon sequestration, meaning they absorb a lot of carbon dioxide, a greenhouse gas that is linked to climate change.

 Mangrove forests have thick, dense roots that slow storm surges which threaten our shorelines.
 However, this ecosystem service can only occur when there are hundreds of meters of mangroves.
-A recent study found that wave height can decrease by 13-66% over 100 meters of mangroves.
+A study found that wave height can decrease by 13-66% over 100 meters of mangroves.
 This is one of the many reasons why it is important reduce habitat loss and fragmentation.

 Mangroves can also reduce erosion, which helps prevent sea level rise and keeps our oceans healthy.
 Mangrove forests also provide a nursery-like habitat for the young fish and shellfish so vital to the biodiversity of our oceans and our fisheries.

 Did you know that coral reefs protect the shoreline from wave energy?
 A study showed that coral reefs can reduce wave energy by 97%, on average!
 This ecosystem service is vital during hurricanes and storm surges.

 Unfortunately, ocean acidification and coastal development are destroying our coral reefs.
 Ocean acidification occurs when the pH of the ocean decreases over time, which is caused by the absorption of carbon dioxide from the atmosphere.
 Coral reefs are sensitive to acidity and cannot survive this change.